etalisoft/data-tada/docs/api.parse.email.md

 ```

 - `model` - The promise model to use.
 [SyncPromise](api.sync-promise.md) by default.
 To use native asynchronous promises, specify: `Parse.email({ model: Promise })`
+- `trim` - Whether to trim the value.
+Trimming occurs before rejections.
 - `required` - Rejectable.
 If required=true and the input is falsy the promise will reject with the corresponding 'required' message.
 - `minLength` - Rejectable.
 If the email < minLength characters the promise will reject with the corresponding 'minLength' message.
 - `maxLength` - Rejectable.
 If the email > maxLength characters the promise will reject with the corresponding 'maxLength' message.